MatrixOrbital/EVE-Basic-Demo-Arduino/README.md

 *please note, this example does not utilize touch*

 **IMPORTANT**

+Download and rename the directory from Basic-EVE-Demo-Arduino-master to Basic-EVE-Demo-Arduino

 The example is configured for a 5.0", to change the display used edit:

 Eve2_81x.h --> // Panel specific setup parameters